s-victor/TinyPedal/docs/customization.md

 **This widget displays vehicle radar info.**

     global_scale
 Sets global scale of radar display.
-Default value is `6`, which is 6 times of original size.
+Default is `6`, which is 6 times of original size.

     radar_radius
 Set the radar display area by radius(unit meter).
-Default value is `30` meters.
+Default is `30` meters.
 Minimum value is limited to `5`.

     vehicle_length, vehicle_width
 Set vehicle overall size (length & width), value in meters.